 Eric Decker answers additional questions in this two-minute audio clip exclusively for Scout.com subscribers.
-The 6-foot-3, 218-pound receiver talks about how he's dealt with his season-ending Lisfranc injury and how he's progressing, his skills as a wide receiver and some of his top accomplishments from his career at the University of Minnesota: Listen to Audio
+The 6-foot-3, 218-pound receiver talks about how he's dealt with his season-ending Lisfranc injury and how he's progressing, his skills as a wide receiver and some of his top accomplishments from his career at the University of Minnesota:

-you feel at that point that you had truly arrived and you had a bright future
+Ed Thompson: As a three-year starter, you kicked things off in your sophomore year when you set a single-season catch record with 67 catches, did you feel at that point that you had truly arrived and you had a bright future ahead of you?

-you were drafted by the Minnesota Twins.
-When you heard that news, what
+Thompson: You were a two-sport star as a very-fine baseball player and you were drafted by the Minnesota Twins.
+When you heard that news, what went through your head?

 Decker uses his 6-foot-3 height and his athleticism to his advantage.

 Decker: It was exciting.
 Leading up to the baseball draft I was telling scouts and teams that I was going to put my focus on football.
 I think it might have hurt me baseball-wise, but my heart and soul was in football and I didn't want to give up my summer to play in the minor-league system.
 I wanted to get ready for football in the fall and the opportunity I had with everything there.
 I was thrilled to be drafted by my home-town team, but at the same time my focus was always on football.